 - sores around lips and mouth

-However, you can be infected in both the throat and genital area.
+However, you can contract the infection in both the throat and genital area.
 In addition to a sore throat, you may have chlamydia symptoms in your genitals.

 Genital chlamydia symptoms